You’ve reached a certain level of ability and confidence, and now want to join a conversation class. Great choice!

 I’m sure some of those words were permanently engraved in memory!

-Once or twice per course, I include a multi-lesson project like the Medieval Village project, which has a lot to read as preparation.
+Once or twice per course, I include a multi-lesson project like the Medieval Village group project, which has a lot to read as preparation.

 Short stories to read worked well if they were used as a template for students to write their own story, or explain something similar in the next class.